hipe/tmx/lib/skylab/headless/doc/issues/095-name-conventions-for-functions-and-methods.md

   initting those ivars that cannot in the current state fail to be initted.

++ `invoke` - deprecated as a bareword method name. used a lot in legacy frameworks to be an entrypoint method that takes arguments. it is deprecated because it expresses neither what it accepts or what shape its result is. :+[#020]

 + `produce_`, `_produce[_]` - result is the subject object as described
   by the rest of the method name. whether or not new memory is being allocated for this object is explicitly undefined (contrast with `build_`